 Mention the word ‘hornets’ and people will usually gasp and run for cover.
 They’re even included in the Bible where God sent a hornet to drive out his enemies from Canaan, so they had a bad rap even then.

 The good news?
 Australia doesn’t have any true hornets.
-Although that doesn’t stop us from naming some of the more colourful wasp species ‘hornets’ and calling a pest exterminator.
-If wasps/hornets have made your garden, eaves or verandah home, calling the exterminator is necessary in case you accidentally disturb a nest.
+Although that doesn’t stop us from naming some of the more colourful wasp species ‘hornets’ and calling a pest pest manager.
+If wasps/hornets have made your garden, eaves or verandah home, calling the pest manager is necessary in case you accidentally disturb a nest.
 If it’s a European wasp, you’d better get help quick smart.
 The sting can be deadly.